 National Lifeguard training develops a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude towards the lifeguard’s role.
 National Lifeguard training emphasizes prevention and effective rescue response in emergencies including first aid treatment.
 The Lifesaving Society trains all of Canada’s National Lifeguards.

-Prerequisites: minimum 16 years of age by date of exam, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.
+Prerequisites: minimum 15 years of age, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.

 This program offers a great way to visit the local parks within the town and have fun while doing so.
 Starting in July there are weekly parks chosen as play sites for a morning from 10 a.m. until Noon.
 This program is open to participants 10 and under with the supervision of an adult.
 Summer park play leaders are on site to host activities and bring along a collection of games, toys, crafts and activities to keep little ones busy and enjoying the park.